Sensor Technologies in Wearable Health Monitors

 Accelerometers and Gyroscopes

 These sensors measure the acceleration and rotational movements of the body.
-They are essential for tracking physical activity, including steps taken, calories burned, and even sleep quality.
+However, they are essential for tracking physical activity, including steps taken, calories burned, and even sleep quality.
 By analysing the data from these sensors, wearable devices can offer personalised activity recommendations and monitor sleep patterns.

 Temperature Sensors

 Temperature sensors in wearable devices can continuously monitor body temperature.
-This is vital not only for fitness tracking but also for detecting fevers and monitoring thermal regulation in the body, which can be crucial for patients with specific medical conditions.
+This is vital for fitness tracking, detecting fevers, and monitoring thermal regulation in the body, benefitting patients with specific medical conditions.

 Bioimpedance Sensors